blooddiamond172/Algorithms/README.md

 # Algorithms
-This repository help me cultivating git skills and master algorithms
+This repository help to master knowledge about basic algorithms